znck/znck.dev/src/blog/articles/2019-grammarly-in-code/readme.md

 ![Screenshot of Yeoman Visual Studio Code Generator running in iTerm2 zsh shell](./screenshot-yeoman.png)

-I picked the very first option: "New Extension (TypeScript)" and I got a nice starting point.
+I picked the very first option: "New Extension (TypeScript)", and I got a good starting point.
 Next, I needed to create a small language server to analyze text content with Grammarly API and post grammar diagnostics.
 And Code's [Language Server Extension Guide](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) proved to be an excellent resource, and I got the extension working in very few lines of code.

 ```ts
 import { createConnection, TextDocuments } from 'vscode-languageserver'